Danack/BastionRPM/BuildYourOwnRPMs.md

 * Forget semver

 It's okay for single libraries but for combinations of two different libraries how are you going to name them?
-A decent naming practice is to use %PRODUCT%_%ROLE%_%DATE% You're almost certain to want
+A decent naming practice is to use %PRODUCT%_%ROLE%_%DATE%_%VARIANT% e.g. thread safe.

 * What you should be RPM'ing

   * To get exact version you want e.g. nginx, php

+  * To get exact config you want, e.g. nginx error screen that has company dressing.

-  * composer, any other standalone tools - RPM is a great way of making sure everyone on your team /all servers are using the same version.
+  * composer, any other standalone tools - RPM is a great way of making sure everyone on your team / all servers are using the same version.

   * Any thing that has frequent bug fixes - e.g. ImageMagick release every week.

-  * Anything that isn't supported by repos, e.g.
+  * Anything that isn't supported by repos, e.g. new libraries, or newer versions of libraries than provided by your builtin repos.

 Removes complexity from chef/puppet in projects.